Thoughtful - Chapter 3

 ‘Ok gently now, she’s just gone under again, Marksman do you think we can catch her in lock-out chamber two?’

-‘That should work well Captain, will you go pick her up yourself?’
+‘That should work well Commander, will you go pick her up yourself?’

 ‘Naturally, but I need you to get her in here first,’ Lady smiled as she watched Marksman deploy the large catch-clamp.
 On the screen it snaked out into the dark water and wrapped itself around the girl’s waist.
 She immediately began to struggle a look of pure fear appearing on her face in the light from the sub.

 ‘She’s not doin’ to well, I’ve just clamped her, but she’s panicked, she’s breathing in the stuff!’
 Marksman announced in alarm.

 ‘Damn it, yep I see it, OK I better head down there now, tell Charlie we’ve got a drowner, and to meet me on 2 with a tank and a stretcher.’

 ‘Won’t need it!
 I’ve got you guys,’ Lady yelled back as she ran from the control room and down the corridor, towards lock-out chamber 2.